IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Chapter 23.1 Motivation
   - The term markup refers to anything in a document that is not intended to be part of the printed output.
-  - Benefits of XML when it's used to exchange data between organizations, and for storing complex structured information in ﬁles
+  - Benefits of XML when it's used to exchange data between organizations, and for storing complex structured information in files
     1. The presence of the tags makes the message self-documenting
     2. the format of the document is not rigid
     3. XML allows nested structures